mi-sec/geonet/packages/array-deep-sum/README.md

 # `@geonet/array-deep-sum`

-> Add up all values in an array
+> Add up all values in an array recursively

 ## Usage